arawa/workspace/README.md

 An artifact will be created in the `build/artifacts/source` from the project.

-## Limit the Workspace app to specific groups

-In your "application management" administrator interface, remember to limit the application to the following groups: GeneralManager, WorkspaceManagers

-## 🔧 Configure Groupfolders for Workspace

-To use Wokspace app, you need to add the `GeneralManager` group in the `Group folders` field of the `Administration privileges` page.

-`Settings` > `Admin privileges` from admin section.

-## 📦 For Nextcloud 21 and 22, build [Arawa\Groupfolders](https://github.com/arawa/groupfolders)
+### 📦 For Nextcloud 21 and 22, build [Arawa\Groupfolders](https://github.com/arawa/groupfolders)

-Clone this app from apps directory (example: `/var/www/html/nextcloud/apps/`) and switch of the branch to be in `allow-admin-delegation-stable21`.
+Clone this app into your apps directory (example: `/var/www/html/nextcloud/apps/`) and switch of the branch to be in `allow-admin-delegation-stable21`.

 ```bash
 git clone https://github.com/arawa/groupfolders.git